nozwock/yanu/README.md

 ### Winshit :toilet:

-- Then just download & run.
+- Just download & run.

 > Some AVs might false positively flag the program tho, deal with it.</br>
 > Use these if you're paranoid ig :weary: -